 The Curonian Spit is a narrow peninsula with sand dunes that separates the Curonian Lagoon from the Baltic Sea.
-This area was formerly called Dunes, Randavas, Pajūris, and in Samogitia it was mostly known as Užmaris.
+This area was formerly called Dunes, Randavas, Pajūris, Užmaris.
 The nature of the Curonian Spit is very fragile, requiring constant attention.

-• The narrowest place is at Šarkuva settlement, in the area of Königsberg - 380 m.
+- The narrowest place is at Šarkuva settlement, in the area of Russian Federation Kaliningrad region – 380 m;

 Kuršių nerija (Curonian Spit) National Park

 Curonian Spit - 97 km strip of land between the Baltic Sea and the Curonian Lagoon, which was formed more than 5000 years ago by sea waves and currents, sand and wind.
 For centuries the struggle between the sea, sand, wind and forest was very changeable, severely barring the people who lived there, but precisely the confrontation between the sand and vegetation that had been torn, eventually formed the present Curonian Spit.